Skip to main content

 Welcome!

-LEADS Head Start and Early Head Start offer a variety of program options in Delaware, Licking and Union Counties:
+LEADS Head Start and Early Head Start offer a variety of program options in Delaware, Licking, and Union Counties:

 Contact us to determine which program option and location will best meet your family's needs.